PandaHugMonster/LittleServerExecuter/README.md

 ##### Version 0.4.2 (current)
  * Changed UI
- * Added Apache configs updating functions
+ * Added elements for future Apache configs updating functions
- * Added functions to update config of the application
+ * Added elements for future functions to update config of the application
+ * Fixed bug #1
+ * Prepared migrating to a new standards

 ##### Version 0.4.1 (previous)
  * Disabled button when not authorized to do actions.